jshinb/NeuroCHARGE_obesity_ctxVol/README.md

 ## File 1: `neuro` file

-**Notes:** - The column names **and their order** must exactly match those in `neuro_columns.txt`, which contains names for the FreeSurfer-parcellated regions, left and right hemispheres, and ICV.
+**Notes:** - The column names **and their order** must exactly match those in [neuro_columns.txt](neuro_columns.txt), which contains names for the FreeSurfer-parcellated regions, left and right hemispheres, and ICV.
 - Include the following 212 variables:
 1.  `ID` Participant ID (n=1)
 2. Cortical volume for the 68 FreeSurfer-parcellated regions in the left and right hemispheres (n=68)